Turquoise Hill Resources (NYSE:TRQ) Releases Quarterly Earnings Results

-Turquoise Hill Resources (NYSE:TRQ) (TSE:TRQ) announced its quarterly earnings results on Sunday.
-The basic materials company reported $0.79 earnings per share (EPS) for the quarter, topping the consensus estimate of $0.41 by $0.38, MarketWatch Earnings reports.
+Turquoise Hill Resources (NYSE:TRQ) (TSE:TRQ) announced its earnings results on Sunday.
+The basic materials company reported $0.79 earnings per share for the quarter, beating the consensus estimate of $0.41 by $0.38, MarketWatch Earnings reports.
 Turquoise Hill Resources had a return on equity of 4.76% and a net margin of 42.70%.

-TRQ has been the subject of a number of research reports.
-Scotiabank increased their price objective on Turquoise Hill Resources from $22.50 to $27.00 and gave the stock an “outperform” rating in a report on Monday, January 11th.
-Canaccord Genuity cut Turquoise Hill Resources from a “hold” rating to a “sell” rating in a research report on Thursday, March 4th.
-TD Securities raised their price objective on Turquoise Hill Resources from $17.50 to $21.00 and gave the company a “buy” rating in a research report on Tuesday, November 17th.
-Finally, BMO Capital Markets cut Turquoise Hill Resources from an “outperform” rating to a “market perform” rating and cut their price objective for the company from $23.00 to $18.00 in a research report on Thursday, March 4th.
-One analyst has rated the stock with a sell rating, two have given a hold rating and three have given a buy rating to the stock.
-The company currently has a consensus rating of “Hold” and an average price target of $17.25.
+Several brokerages have weighed in on TRQ.
+Scotiabank lifted their target price on Turquoise Hill Resources from $22.50 to $27.00 and gave the company an “outperform” rating in a research note on Monday, January 11th.
+TD Securities lifted their target price on Turquoise Hill Resources from $17.50 to $21.00 and gave the company a “buy” rating in a research note on Tuesday, November 17th.
+BMO Capital Markets downgraded Turquoise Hill Resources from an “outperform” rating to a “market perform” rating and lowered their target price for the company from $23.00 to $18.00 in a research note on Thursday, March 4th.
+Finally, Canaccord Genuity downgraded Turquoise Hill Resources from a “hold” rating to a “sell” rating in a research note on Thursday, March 4th.
+One analyst has rated the stock with a sell rating, two have issued a hold rating and three have issued a buy rating to the company’s stock.
+Turquoise Hill Resources has an average rating of “Hold” and a consensus price target of $17.25.

 About Turquoise Hill Resources